Phenotyping of genetically engineered mice

 The course aims to teach the basic biology of the laboratory mouse in its context of genetically modified animal models.
 It will provide an overview of available endpoints, and of the various types of results obtained from different analyses and highlight their complementary value as well as limitations.

-- Systematic phenotyping analysis
+- Systematic phenotype analysis

-- Transgenesis methodology
+- Transgenesis methodology and breeding

-- Necropsy techniques
+- Necropsy techniques, perfusion fixation

-- Post mortem tissue preparation
+- Post mortem tissue preparation for histology

 Why is the course important for KI's researchers?